TIP-Global-Health/eheza-app/README.md

 ### GitPod first steps
 1. Wait until the Drupal login page shows up
-1. Login with `admin` / `admin` into the Drupal backend.
+2. Login with `admin` / `admin` into the Drupal backend.
-1. Choose "Remote Explorer" on the left and open port 3000 too, either in new browser window or in preview.
+3. Choose "Remote Explorer" on the left and open port 3000 too, either in new browser window or in preview.
-1. Use `12345678` as the pairing code (tied to Device nodes at the Drupal side).
+4. Use `12345678` as the pairing code (tied to Device nodes at the Drupal side).
-1. Use `1234` as the PIN code (tied to the user accounts at the Drupal side).
+5. Use `1234` as the PIN code (tied to the user accounts at the Drupal side).
-1. Explore the system.
+6. Explore the system.

+Known issues:
+ - Sometimes `gulp` fails to download all the Elm packages.
+Then locate the running process: `ps aux | grep gulp`, kill it, and launch it again: `ddev gulp`.

 ## Develop locally with DDEV